Master Plan Committee Overview

 Mike Rush – University Architect & Chief Building Official, Facilities Management

-The University’s Physical Master Plan update, culminating in 2024, will align with the current Academic Master Plan update.
+The University’s Physical Master Plan update will align with the current Academic Master Plan update.
 The most recent master plan realized the investment of nearly $1.6 billion in buildings and infrastructure and an increase of nearly 3.4 million gross square feet.
 The current physical master plan will require the update of several secondary component plans, helping to inform growth plans and needs of the future.
-The following draft timeline suggests how this update may be implemented in the next 2 years.
-Click on the image to enlarge it for viewing.

 Master Plan Resources